- Who am I?

 - Where and when was I born?

-- I born in Puerto Ordaz, Estado Bolívar of República de Venezuela on Tuesday, March 4th 1975 so I am 38 years-old.
+- I born in Puerto Ordaz, Estado Bolívar of República de Venezuela on Tuesday, March 4th 1975 so I am a bit older than 39.

 - Where do I live?